antoniobarbalau/antoniobarbalau.github.io/daily_template_sample_completion.md

 - presented my project during the meeting
 - got involved in the discussion afterwards
 - helped a grandma cross the road
+- cooked for us
+- spent time with loved ones

 ### Taking Care of Myself